-4.1 Bullying may be defined as any wilful and hurtful behaviour, usually repeated, consistently over a period of time, designed to intentionally hurt another pupil or group physically or emotionally, where it is difficult for those being bullied to defend themselves.
+4.1 Bullying may be defined as any wilful and hurtful behaviour, usually repeated, consistently over a period of time, designed to intentionally hurt another student or group physically or emotionally, where it is difficult for those being bullied to defend themselves.
 Bullying is often motivated by prejudice.
-Bullying may follow a pattern and is directed towards a pupil by another pupil or group of pupils.
+Bullying may follow a pattern and is directed towards a student by another student or group of students.
 Bullying can take many forms.
 It is a serious and complex matter, which can have profound consequences for children and parents.
 We recognise that both victims and bullies may need help to stop the behaviour recurring.